phonekimera/lisco/README.md

 Tate is a chess engine implementing parts of the xboard protocol.

+## Portability

+Tate should compile and work on all operating systems.
+It does *not* work under Windows, even if it compiles!
+Tate is currently relying on the existance for "/dev/urandom" for high quality random data and that device does not exist under Windows.
+Patches are welcome!

 ## Description

 The software contains of two parts.
 The library "libchi" is meant to implement